Dover (NYS: DOV) reported earnings on July 18. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended March 31 (Q1), Dover beat expectations on both revenue and earnings per share.
+For the quarter ended June 30 (Q2), Dover beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, both revenue and GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue increased.
+Non-GAAP earnings per share grew significantly.
+GAAP earnings per share increased significantly.

-Dover notched revenue of $2.06 billion.
-The 11 analysts polled by S&P Capital IQ hoped for a top line of $2 billion on the same basis.
-GAAP reported sales were 14% higher than the prior-year quarter's $1.81 billion.
+Dover chalked up revenue of $2.23 billion.
+The 15 analysts polled by S&P Capital IQ predicted a top line of $2.19 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.